cvvergara/gmt-OSGeoLive/doc/rst/source/supplements/potential/gpsgridder.rst

    Append **w** if weights are given instead of uncertainties.
 This results in a weighted least squares fit.
 Note that **-W** only has an effect if **-C** is used.
    [Default uses no weights or uncertainties].
+   Note: At present the **-W** option is *unstable*.
+We do not yet know if it reflects a coding bug or a theoretical limitation.
+Users beware, and make sure you compare the results with non-weighted output for basic sanity checking.

 .. _-V:

 .. |Add_-V| unicode:: 0x20 .. just an invisible code
 .. include:: ../../explain_-V.rst_

+.. |Add_-d| unicode:: 0x20 .. just an invisible code
+.. include:: ../../explain_-d.rst_

+.. |Add_-e| unicode:: 0x20 .. just an invisible code
+.. include:: ../../explain_-e.rst_

 **-fg**
    Geographic grids (dimensions of longitude, latitude) will be converted to